DFOS Protocol

 Protocol Overview

-The DFOS protocol has three layers:
+The DFOS protocol has six components:

-Layer Concern
+Component Concern

 Crypto core Identity chains + content chains — Ed25519 signatures, JWS tokens, CID links